Privacy Notice

 • Your company details – as above but also address, website and other public held information including credit rating and invoicing details if relevant;

-• Transmitted information – such as emails, texts, messaging, phone call information and recordings, voice mails, email, meeting notes, CVs and document tracking information.
+• Transmitted information – such as emails, texts, messaging, phone call information and recordings, voice mails, email, meeting notes and CVs.

-If you want to know how we obtained your data and when then please contact us.
+If you want to know what data about you, we have and how we obtained your data then please contact us.

 The primary legal basis that we process your data is for the fulfilment of Contract.
-Normally this means an IT Contract with your employer.
+Normally this means a services contract with your employer.

 The information that we collect is essential for us to be able to carry out the services that you require from us effectively.